it985/my-stars/README.md

 *   [LMAX-Exchange/disruptor](https://github.com/LMAX-Exchange/disruptor) - High Performance Inter-Thread Messaging Library

-*   [android10/Android-CleanArchitecture](https://github.com/android10/Android-CleanArchitecture) - This is a sample app that is part of a series of blog posts I have written about how to architect an android application using Uncle Bob's clean architecture approach.

 *   [Anuken/Mindustry](https://github.com/Anuken/Mindustry) - The automation tower defense RTS

 *   [winterbe/java8-tutorial](https://github.com/winterbe/java8-tutorial) - Modern Java - A Guide to Java 8